Pikaday/Pikaday/README.md

 ### Configuration

 As the examples demonstrate above
-Pickaday has many useful options:
+Pikaday has many useful options:

 * `field` bind the datepicker to a form field
 * `bound` automatically show/hide the datepicker on `field` focus (default `true` if `field` is set)